 Sign up for access to major project updates and receive petitions that need your signature!

-In 2013, the B.C. government announced plans to replace the George Massey Tunnel with a bridge.
-Construction of the new span between Delta and Richmond is expected to begin in 2017.
+In 2013, the BC Liberal government announced plans to replace the George Massey Tunnel with a bridge.
+Just as construction of the new span between Delta and Richmond was about to start in 2017, the new NDP government killed the project, claiming it needed more study.
+However, the Massey Bridge is one of the most studied projects in B.C. history, with more than 14,000 pages of review already done.

-The Ministry of Transportation and Infrastructure is developing plans to replace the existing George Massey Tunnel with a new bridge along the Highway 99 corridor.
-This project is in response to growing concerns about the impact of congestion at this crossing, and recognizes that the existing tunnel has about 10 years of useful life remaining before major components will need to be completely replaced.
+Under the previous BC Liberal government, the Ministry of Transportation and Infrastructure had developed plans to replace the existing George Massey Tunnel with a new, $3.5-billion bridge along the Highway 99 corridor.
+This project was in response to growing concerns about the impact of congestion at this crossing, and recognized that the existing tunnel has about 10 years of useful life remaining before major components will need to be completely replaced.

 The existing tunnel is over capacity during the morning and evening rush hours and close to capacity throughout the day.
 Rush hour queues frequently extend from 1.5 to 5 kilometres.

 The existing tunnel has about 10 years of useful life remaining before major components will need to be completely replaced.
 Additionally, while the tunnel remains safe for all users, it does not meet modern seismic standards.
 The Ministry completed a limited seismic retrofit program in 2006, which included structural repairs to tunnel walls and some upgrades to ventilation systems, emergency pumps and power systems.
 An early warning system was installed to alert drivers in the event of significant seismic activity.